MicrosoftDocs/power-automate-docs/articles/desktop-flows/machine-group-certificates-admins.md

 - Go to the Power Automate portal.
 - Navigate to **Data** > **Connection**.
-- Find the expired connection, select it, select **Edit, and reenter the necessary information.
+- Find the expired connection, select it, select **Edit**, and reenter the necessary information.

 ## What if some machines are expected to remain offline or unused for multiple months?